 What do soil, plants, food and you have in common?
 Find out with this Nature’s Natives® interactive presentation, Nutrients and You!
-We will explore the parts of nature that keep our bones, muscles and blood healthy.
+We will explore the nature's nutrients that keep our bones, muscles and blood healthy.
 In turn, we will see what parts of nature we need to protect.

 Food is essential for survival.
 Therefore, healthy soil, water and bacteria all play an integral part of the food we eat.

 Environmental Literacy: Soil, food and humans are intimately connected.

 HOW EARTH WORKS

 & WHY WE CARE

 It is a perfect time to review nature's systems and cycles while emphasizing our biological connection to our home planet.